convos-chat/www.convos.chat/doc/config.md

 The [FAQ](/doc/faq#can-convos-run-behind-behind-my-favorite-web-server)
 has more details on how to set up Convos behind a reverse proxy server.

+### CONVOS_WEBIRC_PASSWORD_NNN

+You can enable the WEBIRC extension by setting an environment variable per connection name.
+Example:

+1. You have a connection ID "irc-localhost".
+(Shown as "localhost" in the sidebar)
+2. Set the following environment variable to enable WEBIRC:

+    CONVOS_WEBIRC_PASSWORD_LOCALHOST=SomeSuperSecretPassword

 ## Global config settings

 The global config settings are available for Convos admins from within the